 Ensure that the areas above, below and adjacent to the bed(s) are free from obstructions before operating the bed(s).
 Properly secure loads in the bed area to avoid damage to the bed mechanism from shifting or falling loads.

-Raise the bed(s) to the FULL UP position when the trailer is being towed TO AVOID DAMAGE TO THE BED(s) as a result of bouncing.
+Raise the bed(s) to the FULL UP position during travel TO AVOID DAMAGE TO THE BED(s) as a result of bouncing.